 There have been many supported decision making projects in Australia, but very few led by people with an intellectual disability.

-- increase the knowledge and skills of people with an intellectual disability and their supporters about decision making
+- increase the knowledge and skills of people with an intellectual disability and the people who support them about making decisons

 - increase peoples’ confidence in making their own decisions